 Little is known of Mary’s early life except that she was beautiful, accomplished, and fascinating.
-According to Jared Sparks, Washington’s early biographer, the future president formed a romantic liaison with Mary during a visit to New York.
+According to Jared Sparks, Washington’s early biographer, the future president formed a romantic liaison with Mary during a visit to New York, prior to the war.
 The only concrete evidence that Washington ever met Mary was by Joseph Chew (friend of Washington and Robinson) who reported Washington and Mary’s presence in the Robinson home one day in 1757.
 Sparks wrote that Washington was 24 and a Virginia colonel who had just won his first laurels at the Battle of Monongahela (General Braddock’s defeat).
 In 1756, Washington was visiting General Shirley in Boston and stopped by the home of Colonel Beverly Robinson (fellow Virginian).
 Here he met Mary who was visiting her brother-in-law (Robinson married Mary’s sister Suzanne) during the winter months.
 Upon returning from Boston, Washington paid the Robinson home another extended visit.
 Supposedly Washington and Mary shared letters, however Washington’s affairs in Virginia kept him from a return visit to New York.
 The next year, Washington learned that Mary was betrothed to fellow officer Roger Morris.
 Sparks does not support his evidence nor does Mrs Amherst Morris (grandaughter of Morris) who relates a similar romance in her memoirs.

 Morris spent a total of nineteen years in the military.
 Though rising to the rank of Lt.
 Colonel, he was never a true leader.
 His character was more of a gently nature and he longed to spend a settled life with his family.
 He retired from the army in 1764 and made New York City his permanent home.
 He had a substantial fortune through marriage and became a member of the Executive Council of the Province of New York, one of the most distinguished legislative bodies in the colonies.
 He and Mary had four healthy children; Henry, Amherst (named for godfather Lord Amherst), Maria, and Johanna.